What is a Direct Payment?

 If you have had a 'Children’s Direct Payment' you may wish to continue that arrangement once you become an adult.

-For more information about the direct payments and personal budgets for children and young people please visit our childrens services pages.
+For more information about the direct payments and personal budgets for children and young people please visit our children's services direct payments pages.

 Do you have an email address, so we can send you information quickly?